Optimus Vega Stove

 Cold weather can turn a canister stove into a sputtering heap, but not the Optimus Vega Stove.
 This backpacking stove packs a four-season function that allows you to invert your gas fuel cartridge so it delivers liquid fuel.
 Liquid fuel helps the Vega burn with more power and greater efficiency so you can keep cooking and actually reduce your cooking time.
 The Vega is lightweight and compact enough for your summer backpacking bag, and capable enough to earn a spot in your winter camping kit.

+On Sale.
 Free Shipping.
 Optimus Vega FEATURES of the Optimus Vega High performing lightweight remote canister stove with integrated 4 season mode Low profile means superiour stability Kit includes: complete stove, windscreen, storage bag SPECIFICATIONS of the Optimus Vega Boil time: 3 min/L in 4 Season Mode / 4.5 min/L in efficiency mode Burn time: Up to 160 min at max. output (230 g canister) in efficiency mode Dimensions: 130 x 70 x 65 mm / 5.12 x 2.76 x 2.56 inches Power (4 Season Mode): 3,700 W / 12,580 BTU Power (Efficiency Mode): 1,400 W / 4,760 BTU Weight: 178 g / 6.28 oz This product can only be shipped within the United States.
 Please don't hate us.